286897655/trace-out/README.md

 Usage
 =====

-`$w(epression)` - print value of `expression` and return that value.
+`$w(epression)` - print value of the `expression` and return that value.
 Can be used inside other expression.
 The name is an abbreviation of 'watch'.

 Examples: